0

 3. The Black Annis (England)

-In the leafy forests of Leicestershire lurks Black Annis, a blue-faced crone with iron claws and a taste for human flesh—particularly that of children.
-Legend says she would reach through windows at night to snatch sleeping children from their beds.
+In the forests of Leicestershire lurks Black Annis, a blue-skinned hag with iron claws and a taste for human flesh.
+At night, she was said to crawl from her cave — Black Annis’s Bower — and reach through windows to snatch children from their beds.
+The skins of her victims hung from her belt or on the walls of her cave, drying in the wind.

 4. The Erlking (Germanic)

-Perhaps one of the most psychologically terrifying creatures in folklore, the Erlking appears as a sinister figure who preys specifically on children.
-Made famous by Goethe’s poem and Schubert’s haunting musical adaptation, this creature is truly the stuff of nightmares.
+Perhaps one of the most psychologically terrifying figures in folklore, the Erlkönig — often called the Erlking in English — preys on children.
+His legend became famous through Goethe’s poem and Schubert’s haunting musical setting, where he appears as a beautiful, seductive presence whispering promises in the dark.

 5. The Mari Lwyd (Wales)